 The URIs for the REST API generally take the form

-Simple server information requests do not require a document name or parameters.
+Simple server information GET requests (version, list) do not require a document name or parameters.
 The document name can either be empty or server if your UA does not permit double slashes.

 In the example server responses below, irrelevant headers are omitted for clarity.